wix-incubator/react-native-crash-course/docs/App.e2e.md

 In order to do it:

-Follow the instructions [here](https://github.com/wix/Detox/blob/master/docs/Guide.Mocking.md#configuration) to configure `Metro` by creating `rn-cli.config.js` to your root dir and setting resolver.sourceExts to prioritize any given source extension over the default one.
+Follow the instructions [here](https://github.com/wix/Detox/blob/master/docs/Guide.Mocking.md#configuration) to configure `Metro` by creating `rn-cli.config.js` in the project directory and setting resolver.sourceExts to prioritize any given source extension over the default one.

 Here is how it looks in our project: